aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pps-to-xlsx/_index.md

 ---
-title: Convert PPS to XLSX via C++
+title: Convert PPS to XLSX via C++ or online
-description: Export PPS to XLSX in C++ without using Microsoft Excel or Powerpoint
+description: Export PPS to XLSX in C++ without using Microsoft Excel or Powerpoint or online.
+Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /cpp/conversion/pps-to-xlsx/
 family: total
 platformtag: cpp